 10. Bitcoin Mining

-You may be asking yourself where bitcoins come from right?
+You may be asking yourself where bitcoins come from, right?
 Well, you get bitcoins through mining.
-The difference between the current currency we have that is that a government decides when to print and distribute money while bitcoin doesn’t have a central government.
+The difference between the current currency we have is that a government decides when to print and distribute money while bitcoin doesn’t have a central government.

 Special software is used to solve math problems, and in exchange, they are issued with a certain number of bitcoins.

 This is a smart way to issue the bitcoin currency as well as giving an incentive for more people to mine.

 By approving transactions, bitcoin miners help keep the bitcoin network secure.

 Mining is an essential and integral part of Bitcoin that ensures fairness while keeping the Bitcoin network stable, safe, and secure.

 Must Read: Where to buy bitcoins in Kenya